thyme676/SliPi/README.md

 SliPi was designed to provide a robust solution to running a slideshow info display off of a Raspberry Pi.
 This project uses the Pi3d library and shaders included in the pi3d demo library.
-Together with this python 3 project a series of png or jpg inages will continuously display.
+Together with this python 3 project a series of png or jpg images will continuously display.
+Recent versions can also play .mp4 videos using omxplayer.
 Screen size, fade time and more are configurable by using config.yaml (Example included as EXAMPLE_config.yaml).

-Copyright © 2018 Mark Williams
+Copyright © 2019 Mark Williams
 Also feel free to submit an issue!

 ## Author